nmcguinness/L8-3DGD-Module-Content/Labs/lab_3_playability_testing.md

 - One team member records all outputs in a shared document during the lab.
 Rotate this role between Parts C and D.
 - Every task that asks for a written output feeds directly into a named GCA1 section — do not skip it.
 - If a task reveals a problem with your current plan, stop and resolve it before moving on.
 A problem identified in Part A that is ignored will reappear as a report weakness.
-- Do not test on team members who have already played the game.
-If you cannot find enough cold participants, flag this to the lab supervisor before beginning Part C.

 ---